UN chief urges all nations to stop targeting media and truth

 Secretary-General Antonio Guterres called the 50% increase in the killing of media workers in 2022 “unbelievable,” stressing that freedom of the press “is the foundation of democracy and justice” and it is under threat.

-At least 67 media worked were killed in 2022.
+At least 67 media workers were killed in 2022.
 In addition, digital platforms and social media have made it easier for extremists to push false narratives and harass journalists.

-“Truth is threatened by disinformation and hate speech seeking to blur the lines between fact and fiction, between science and conspiracy,” Guterres said.
+“Truth is threatened by disinformation and hate speech seeking to blur the lines between fact and fiction, between science and conspiracy,” Guterres said in a video message for the U.N. commemoration of 30th anniversary of World Press Freedom Day.
+It was first proclaimed by the U.N.
+General Assembly in December 1993 and authorized to be held every May 3.

 So are threatening new laws passed by governments worldwide, such as Russia’s 2022 law that anyone publishing information about its military that Moscow deems to be false could face up to 15 years in prison.